issahakimu/necta-results-scraper/README.md

 ## Usage

 To use this package, simply call the static result method of the NectaResultScraper class with the student form four index number string as the argument:
+Assuming you have a PHP file named index.php in your parent directory, simply replicate the code provided below:

 ```<?php
 require_once('vendor/autoload.php');